 What size is the cell in which you are currently being held?
 How many other prisoners are currently held there?
 Maximum # of people you have shared your current cell or a comparable cell with?
 For how long?
 What toilet/sanitary facilities are available to you in your cell?
 Are the toilet/sanitary facilities operable?
-Which toilet facilities must you leave your cell to obtain?
-How often may you use those facilities?
 Are you provided with means to clean your cell?
 Is it light enough to read in your cell?
 Is the temperature in the facility sufficiently cool in summer?
 Warm in winter?
 Are there any health threats or unsanitary conditions in your cell (leaking water, sewage, etc.)?
 How many hours a day are you permitted to move outside your cell?
 Are you ever restricted to your cell on a disciplinary basis?
 Are you ever restricted to your cell for lack of staff?
 How many meals per day do you eat in your cell?
 How many hours of exercise are you permitted per day?
 How many hours of educational/vocational opportunities are you given in a day?
 Are you able to work?
 Has the prison offered you work opportunities?
 How and under what circumstances have you been subject to a strip search?
-How and under what circumstances have you been subject to a cavity search? , , , , , Have you ever been subject to a strip or cavity search specifically to humiliate you or as retribution?
+How and under what circumstances have you been subject to a cavity search?
+Have you ever been subject to a strip or cavity search specifically to humiliate you or as retribution?
 Narrative: